Biedrzu/Cypress-Web-Tests-Automation/README.md

 author: Bogusz Biedrzycki

 # Requirements
-Download or clone the repo from https://github.com/Biedrzu/LeapDev-Quality-Engineer-Task
+Download or clone the repo from: https://github.com/Biedrzu/LeapDev-Quality-Engineer-Task

+Task 1 is for manual testing

-run console in the main for folder (LeapDev-Quality-Engineer-Task) and install type script latest version (5.1.3): npm install --save-dev typescript
+Task 2 is for Web UI Automation: run console in the main for folder (LeapDev-Quality-Engineer-Task) and install type script latest version (5.1.3): npm install --save-dev typescript